arasmega/storytime-blog/posts/storytime-homepage.md

 Instead of red flags, we built Storytime with green flags:

-✅ **Natural stopping points** - Activities have clear endings, making transitions peaceful
+- Natural stopping points - Our activities don't have start and ending.
+Kida can play and stop anywhere they want.
+There are no points to lose, no levels to restart.

-✅ **Slow-paced with time to process** - Calm design that respects how young children actually think and learn
+- Slow-paced with time to process - Calm design that respects how young children actually think and learn

-✅ **Calm, gentle sounds** - Soothing audio that doesn't overstimulate
+- Calm, gentle sounds - Soothing audio that doesn't overstimulate

-✅ **No ads** - Zero commercial content, no manipulation, nothing to buy
+- No ads - Zero commercial content, no manipulation, nothing to buy
+-
 Storytime isn't just "better" - it's built differently from the ground up.
 It's a digital playground for creativity, not a system designed to capture attention at any cost.

 **[Start Your Free 7-Day Trial →]**